 Trump and kid / 2024

-“The Robert” began to model himself after the president who had drained the swamp and saved the country from itself.
+Fiction“The Robert” began to model himself after the president who single-handedly saved the country from itself.

-For a kid of his age, he watches more that his share of C-Span.
+For a kid his age, he watches more that his share of C-Span.

-He doesn’t care about the issues discussed but he likes to study powerful people and how they control others.
-He likes how President Trump calls people names and uses outrageous sarcasm to humiliate them.
+He doesn’t care about wonky issues but he likes to study powerful people.
+He’s especially impressed by how they call people names and use outrageous lies to humiliate them.

-The boy always kept his hair long so when he decided to sweep it across his forehead, all he needed was hairspray.
-At the same time, Bobby began to pretend he didn’t hear kids when they called him Bobby.
+The boy kept his hair long so when he decided to sweep it across his forehead, all he needed was hairspray.
+At the same time, he began to pretend he didn’t hear kids when they called him Bobby.

 I’m “The Robert,” he insisted.
-When a seventh-grader used his deprecated name, he made up something ugly about her.
-He was surprised at how nicely it vaporized her.
-She’d never existed.
+When a seventh-grader used his old name, he made up rumors that destroyed her.
+It felt good.

-As they did every other Sunday, the boy’s family went to his grandparents.
-His aunts, uncles and cousins hooted with approval when he told them he was The Robert.
-They begged him to do his Trump routine during dinner.
+As they did every Sunday, his family went to his grandparents.
+His aunts, uncles and cousins hooted with laughter when he launched into his Trump routine.

-After dinner his grandmother told the boy she had a gift for him.
-She’s a thoughtful woman, barely five feet tall, an adoring grandmother.
-She has each of her nine grandkids believing they are her favorite.
+After dinner his grandmother invited him into the living room.
+She’s an adoring woman and each of her nine grandkids believe they’re her favorite.

 Facebooktwitterredditpinterestlinkedinmail